AppStoreFoundation/RedRunner/README.md

 2. At Unity open your game's folder and import the _AppCoins Unity_ package you just downloaded.
 You can do this by clicking in Assets -> Import Package -> Custom Package... .You have to import everything except the _/Appcoins/Example_ and _/Resources/icons_ folders that are optional.
 ![picture](Screenshots/AppCoins_2.gif)

-3. Drag and drop to your hierarchy window the 'Assets/AppCoins/Prefabs/AppCoinsUnity.prefab' prefab file.
+3. Drag and drop to your hierarchy window the 'Assets/AppCoins/Prefabs/ASFAppCoinsUnity.prefab' prefab file.
  **Note:If you want, you can change _ASFAppcoinsUnity_ prefab name to whatever you want.**
 ![picture](Screenshots/AppCoins_3.gif)

-4. Open AppcoinsUnity game object in the inspector window and put the wallet's address where you want to receive your appcoins in the _Receiving Address_ slot.
+4. Open ASFAppcoinsUnity game object in the inspector window and put the wallet's address where you want to receive your appcoins in the _Receiving Address_ slot.

 5. The game logic we are changing is when the restart button is pressed we will redirect the game's flow, so on _OnReset_ method in _GameManager_ class we will call the _Purchaser's buyContinue_ method to deal with the purchase.
 (The _Purchaser_ class has to derive from _AppcoinsPurchaser_ class).
-**Note: _RegisterSKUs_ method has to be override by your _Purchaser_ class to register all the SKUs you want.
+**Note: _RegisterSKUs_ method has to be overridden by your _Purchaser_ class to register all the SKUs you want.
 This method will be called by AppcoinsUnity in the Start method.
 To register a specific SKU you can call the method _AddSKU_, that receives a _AppcoinsSKU_ object, already implemented by _AppcoinsPurchaser_.**

 _Purchaser.cs_: